ultral/ultral.github.io/life/how-to-make-speech-en.md

 ## Show

-There are some common type of events:
+There are some common types of events:

-* **Corporate events** — very safe place to validate your ideas.
+* **Corporate events** — A very safe place to validate your ideas.
-* **Meetups** — good place for hooly wars.
-Also it make sense to make dry run before a conference.
+* **Meetups** — A good place for discussions.
+It makes sense to do a dry run before a conference.
-* **Conferences** — it is not that easy to reach them, so I would like to describe the algorithm.
+* **Conferences** — It is not easy to get into these, so I would like to describe the algorithm.

-### Interaction with organizers
+### Interaction with Organizers

 #### 0. Apply

-Just search for an interesting conference, prepare abstracts and apply.
-Sometimes, there is the web portal for apply.
-Sometimes, it is enough to send emails to the org team.
-There is no uniq way.
-It make sense to attach links to you speeches if you have it.
+Just search for an interesting conference, prepare abstracts, and apply.
+Sometimes, there is a web portal for applications.
+Other times, it is enough to send emails to the organizing team.
+There is no unique way.
+It makes sense to attach links to your previous speeches if you have them.

-#### 1. Initial call
+#### 1. Initial Call

-Usually big conference's org team plans warm up call.
-However, it might be enough to have the email conversation.
+Usually, a big conference's organizing team plans a warm-up call.
+However, sometimes an email conversation is sufficient.

 #### 2. Demo

-It is quite rare, I had the only 2 times for 100 speeches.
+This is quite rare.
+I have only had to do this twice out of 100 speeches.

-#### 3. Accept
+#### 3. Acceptance

-At some point of time or team decides to put or not to put your the speech in the program.
-The mentor can be assigned to you to prepare the speech.
+At some point, the organizing team decides whether or not to include your speech in the program.
+A mentor may be assigned to help you prepare the speech.

-#### 4. Dry-run
+#### 4. Dry Run

 ![Dry-run](assets/hms_dryrun.jpg?raw=true)

-It is the hot phase.
-The speech should be validate & tested in front the audience.
-The feedback must be collected, proceed & reflexed.
+This is the crucial phase.
+The speech should be validated and tested in front of an audience.
+Feedback must be collected, processed, and reflected upon.

 #### 5. Show

-On the one hande, there is quite huge difference between online & offline, but on the other hand there is something in common
+On one hand, there is a significant difference between online and offline presentations, but on the other hand, there are some commonalities:

-1. Convert your presentation to the PDF.
+1. Convert your presentation to a PDF.
 2. The presentation should be:
-    * Sent org-team.
+    * Sent to the organizing team.
-    * Uploaded to a usb stick.
+    * Uploaded to a USB stick.
-    * Shared in the internet.
+    * Shared on the internet.
-3. Get bottle of water.
+3. Get a bottle of water.

-In the past I had awkward experience:
+In the past, I had awkward experiences:

-* 5 mins before the speech I realized that the org team uploaded the wrong version to the laptop.
+* 5 minutes before the speech, I realized that the organizing team uploaded the wrong version to the laptop.
-* 2 mins before the speech, I realized that the old version was uploaded to my usb stick.
-Hopefully, I downloaded the right version from my website.
+* 2 minutes before the speech, I realized that the old version was uploaded to my USB stick.
+Fortunately, I downloaded the right version from my website.
-* During the speech presenter's display dead.
+* During the speech, the presenter's display went dead.

 ##### Offline

 ![Offline](assets/hms_offline.jpg?raw=true)

-BTW, there some notes about presenter's display.
-At big conferences you might also find:
+By the way, here are some notes about the presenter's display.
+At big conferences, you might also find:

 1. Wireless mice to have free hands.
-2. Clicker for changing slides.
+2. Clickers for changing slides.
-3. Clocks somewhere in the bottom.
+3. Clocks somewhere at the bottom.
-4. Display in the mirror mode in front of you.
+4. A display in mirror mode in front of you.

-However, it is possible to make a speech without all those extensions.
-Usually I bring:
+However, it is possible to make a speech without all these extensions.
+Usually, I bring:

-* Type-C -> VGA, VGA -> HDMI, HDMI -> VGA and other adapters.
+* Type-C -> VGA, VGA -> HDMI, HDMI -> VGA, and other adapters.
-* Usb stick, chargers, laptop.
+* USB stick, chargers, laptop.
-* Use mouse or mini keyboard as a cliecker.
+* Use a mouse or mini keyboard as a clicker.

 Let me also share some useful life hacks:

-* Come 10-30 mins before the speech in the audiences and walk around.
+* Come 10-30 minutes before the speech and walk around the audience area.
-* During the speech you can "select somebody" in the audience and track the feedback.
+* During the speech, you can "select somebody" in the audience and track their feedback.
-* Do not read, just imagine that you are in a bar with you workmate and you are sharing a funny story.
+* Do not read; just imagine you are in a bar with your workmate and you are sharing a funny story.
-* If you forget something it is not the end of the world.
-Show must go on.
+* If you forget something, it is not the end of the world.
+The show must go on.

-#### Online
+##### Online

 ![Online](assets/hms_online.jpg?raw=true)

-The biggest headache of online events are wireless technologies, so:
+The biggest headache of online events is wireless technologies, so:

-1. Connect to internet by landline or wire.
+1. Connect to the internet via a wired connection.
-2. Use wired headset.
+2. Use a wired headset.
-3. Check background.
+3. Check your background.
-4. Aritificial lights are better than natural because they are predictable.
+4. Artificial lights are better than natural because they are predictable.

-The most intrigue challenge is the realtime feedback from the audience.
+The most intriguing challenge is the real-time feedback from the audience.
 It is really hard to feel the audience.
-Usually I ask to share some emojies.
+Usually, I ask them to share some emojis.

 ## Results

 ![Results](assets/hms_results.jpg?raw=true)

 The fun fact is that the speech does not end after the last slide.
-Just think a little bit: you've already put things in order, prepared the materials, created the memes, learned the text by heart.
-There is the only one missing thing: transcribe speech to text.
+Just think a little bit: you've already put things in order, prepared the materials, created the memes, and learned the text by heart.
+The only thing missing is transcribing the speech to text.
 It is as easy as pie.

 ### Landing

 ![Landing](assets/hms_landing.jpg?raw=true)

 The last slide is the most valuable.
-Usually participants take the picture of it.
+Usually, participants take a picture of it.
 It would be nice to put on the last slide:

-1. The main idea / roadmap .
+1. The main idea/roadmap.
-2. Contacts, the link to your **landing page**.
+2. Contacts, and the link to your **landing page**.

-Were can I host my **landing page**?
+Where can I host my **landing page**?

 * [habr.com](https://habr.com)
 * [reddit.com](https://reddit.com)